North Atlantic Treaty: Article 5

 The key section of the treaty is Article 5.
 Its commitment clause defines the casus foederis.
 It commits each member state to consider an armed attack against one member state, in the areas defined by Article 6, to be an armed attack against them all.
 Upon such attack, each member state is to assist by taking "such action as [the member state] deems necessary, including the use of armed force, to restore and maintain the security of the North Atlantic area."
 The article has only been invoked once, but considered in a number of other cases.

+Invocations

 September 11 attacks

-It has been invoked only once in NATO history, after the September 11 attacks on the United States in 2001.
-The invocation was confirmed on 4 October 2001, when NATO determined that the attacks were indeed eligible under the terms of the North Atlantic Treaty.
-The eight official actions taken by NATO in response to the 9/11 attacks included Operation Eagle Assist and Operation Active Endeavour, a naval operation in the Mediterranean which was designed to prevent the movement of terrorists or weapons of mass destruction, as well as enhancing the security of shipping in general.
-Active Endeavour began on 4 October 2001.
+Article 5 has been invoked only once in NATO history, after the September 11 attacks on the United States in 2001.
+Following the September 11 attacks, the Secretary General of NATO, George Robertson telephoned Colin Powell and said that declaring an Article 5 contingency would be a useful political statement for NATO to make.
+The United States indicated it had no interest in making such a request itself; however, it would not object to the council taking such action on its own.

 Threatened invocations

 Article 6

 Article 6 states that Article 5 covers only member states' territories in Europe, North America, Turkey, and islands in the Atlantic north of the Tropic of Cancer.

-It was the opinion in August 1965 of the US State Department, the US Defense Department, and the legal division of NATO that an attack on the U.S. state of Hawaii would not trigger the treaty, but an attack on the other 49 would.

-The Spanish cities of Ceuta and Melilla on the North African shore are thus not under NATO protection in spite of Moroccan claims to them.

-Legal experts have interpreted that other articles could cover the Spanish North African cities but this take has not been tested in practice.
-This is also why events such as the Balyun airstrikes did not trigger Article 5, as the Turkish troops that were attacked were in Syria, not Turkey.